 Updates for Civil Engineering Board Exam 2021

-The Professional Regulation Commission (PRC) has started accepting applications for the 2021 Civil Engineering Board Exam since last December 18, 2020 for May 2 & 3, 2021 exam while June 29, 2021 for November examination.
+The Professional Regulation Commission (PRC) has started accepting applications for the 2021 Civil Engineering Board Exam since last December 18, 2020, for May 2 & 3, 2021 exam while June 29, 2021, for the November examination.

-Moreover, the deadline of filing for applications is on March 18, 2021 for May exam while for November exam is October 24, 2021.
+Moreover, the deadline for filing for applications is on March 18, 2021, for the May exam while for November exam is October 24, 2021.